-Catch Me If You GAN: Generation, Detection, and Obfuscation of Deepfake Texts
+Catch Me If You GPT: Tutorial on Deepfake Texts

 Deepfake Text Tutorial Slides

-In recent years, Natural Language Generation (NLG) techniques have greatly advanced, especially in the realm of open-ended text generation using deep learning methods.
-With respect to the quality of generated texts , therefore, it has become no longer trivial to tell the difference between human-written and NLG-generated texts (so-called deepfake texts).
-While this is a celebratory feat for NLG, however, it poses new security risks (e.g., generation of misinformation or phishing message at scale).
-To combat this novel challenge, researchers have developed diverse techniques to automatically detect NLG-generated texts.
-While this niche field of deepfake text detection is growing, the field of NLG is growing at a much faster rate, thus making it difficult to understand the complex interplay between state-of-the-art NLG methods and the detectability of their deepfake texts.
-Scaling up the problem further to the case of k NLG methods (k > 1), each generating uniquely-different yet human-quality texts, two new computational problems emerge: “Neural” Authorship Attribution (AA) and “Neural” Authorship Obfuscation (AO) problems, where the AA problem is concerned with attributing the authorship of a given deepfake text to one of k NLG methods, while the AO problem is to evade the authorship of a given text by modifying parts of the text.
-Both problems lie in the intersection between Machine Learning and Security/Privacy, and its importance and implications are growing rapidly on the domain of World-Wide Web, where the bulk of “information” is text-based (e.g., NLG-made Wikipedia articles with factual errors on obscure subjects may evade human curation and jeopardize the Web eco-system).
-In this tutorial, therefore, we call-attention to the serious security risks both emerging problems pose and give a comprehensive review of recent literature on the: (1) generation, (2) detection (3) obfuscation of deepfake text authorship, (4) their utility in the Web applications and (5) critical implications in the society.
-Our tutorial will be mainly of lecture-style, together with hands-on examples of the generation and detection of deepfake texts for interactive participation from audience.
-We selectively select the word “GAN”, which stands for Generative Adversarial Network, as part of the title to emphasize its symbolic pioneer of modern AI generative models.
+In recent years, Natural Language Generation (NLG) techniques have greatly advanced, especially in the realm of Large Language Models (LLMs).
+With respect to the quality of generated texts, it is no longer trivial to tell the difference between human-written and LLM-generated texts (i.e., deepfake texts).
+While this is a celebratory feat for NLG, it poses new security risks (e.g., the generation of misinformation).
+To combat this novel challenge, researchers have developed diverse techniques to detect deepfake texts.
+While this niche field of deepfake text detection is growing, the field of NLG is growing at a much faster rate, thus making it difficult to understand the complex interplay between state-of-the-art NLG methods and the detectability of their generated texts.
+To understand such inter-play, two new computational problems emerge: (1) Deepfake Text Attribution (DTA) and (2) Deepfake Text Obfuscation (DTO) problems, where the DTA problem is concerned with attributing the authorship of a given text to one of k NLG methods, while the DTO problem is to evade the authorship of a given text by modifying parts of the text.
+In this cutting-edge tutorial, therefore, we call attention to the serious security risk both emerging problems pose and give a comprehensive review of recent literature on the detection and obfuscation of deepfake text authorships.
+Our tutorial will be 3 hours long with a mix of lecture and hands-on examples for interactive audience participation

 Tutorial Parts